 He did not have to give back the money—it was a gift.
 It was supposed to be for him and her sisters.
 It was her way of apologizing for acting so selfishly.
 He did not have the right to judge her so harshly; he did not know what hall she had been through to be where she was today.
 He did not know how much Nucky had saved her.
 He had no right to keep her from her family.
 She was only trying to help him and repent for the pain she had unfairly put her family through.

-Margaret frowned to herself as the cab pulled up to her house.
-There was no point, she concluded while wiping away the last of her tears from her eyes, crying over her brother's judgmental views.
-She muttered a 'thank you' to the cab driver, opened the door and got out of the car.
-The cab driver did the same, opened the trunk and walked the domestic partner of the infamous Nucky Thompson to the door.
+Margaret let a defeated sigh as the cab pulled up to her house.
+There was no point crying over this, she concluded while wiping away the last of her tears.
+She muttered her thanks to the cab driver, opened the door and left the car.
+The cab driver did the same, opened the trunk and walked the domestic partner of the infamous Nucky Thompson to the front door.

-"Thank you," Margaret whispered to the cab driver, before taking her bag and giving him a tip.
-The man nodded and left her herself.
-She stood at the doorway, slightly confused.
-It was quiet; extremely quiet.
-She would normally hear the voices of her children and her maids.
-She glanced around the house, "Katy!" she called out, "Lillian!"
+"Thank you," Margaret said to the driver, before handing him a small tip and taking her bag.
+The driver nodded and left her alone.
+Margaret stood in the doorway, feeling slightly unnerved about her surroundings.
+It was quiet, extremely quiet.
+She would normally hear the voices of her children and the maids.

 This was odd.